 Travelling to New Zealand?
 Don’t worry, you won’t have to choose between the two islands.
-With all the activities you can choose from on each island, we’ll make sure you make the most of the chance to lose your breath.
+With all the activities available on each island, we’ll keep things exciting but also give you some space to catch your breath — you’re gonna need it.
 Across three weeks you can hike, kayak, and cycle across this diverse land.
 There’s also time for boat cruises and local culture, just to be sure you don’t miss out on anything.

 Your Welcome Moment: Meet Your CEO and Group

 Your Local Living Moment: Maori Village Overnight Visit, Rotorua

 Your Discover Moment: Franz Josef.
 Cycle through Karangahake Gorge.
 Traditional hangi dinner.
 Tongariro Alpine Crossing hiking excursion (weather dependent).
 Jet boat and kayaking along Whanganui River.
 Free time in Rotorua and Waitomo.
 Abel Tasman National Park hike.
 Sea kayaking in Abel Tasman National Park.
 Punakaiki pancake rocks visit.
 Seal colony stop.
 Okarito Lagoon walk.
 Full-day Routeburn Track hiking excursion.
 Fiordland National Park visit.
 Cruise through Milford Sound.
 Mt Cook cycling excursion.
 Hike the Mt Cook area.
 Orientation walk in Christchurch.
 Free time in Franz Josef and Queenstown.
 Internal flight.
 All transport between destinations and to/from included activities.

 Cycle through the stunning Karangahake Gorge, learn a traditional Maori greeting on the marae, hike the Tongariro Crossing — one of the world’s greatest one-day hikes, kayak along the Whanganui River, cruise through Milford Sound, Cycle around Mt Cook region, hike on the Routeburn Track.